We will begin this sermon in Matthew 16. I will just touch on this a little bit.

 There is no true fear of God in him.
 He will not change; he will not repent of what it is that he has in his heart to do.
 He respects God but he does not fear Him in a way in which he would willingly submit to Him as being greater than he himself is.
 He is the slave of his own heart.
 He certainly respects God's power to some level, but you know very well that he continues plotting and is going to attempt to defeat God again in spite of the fact that he will get cast down again.
 It is firmly set in his mind that he is the master of all that he surveys.

 He believes he deserves, and is totally justified in doing what he plans to do.
-When his mindset is packaged with his considerable powers he is indeed formidable.
-However despite his overweening self confidence, he lost the war and was cast to the earth and losing that war did not diminish his belief that he should still be ruling over all.
+When his mindset is packaged with his considerable powers, he is indeed formidable.
+However, despite his overweening self confidence, he lost the war and was cast to the earth and losing that war did not diminish his belief that he should still be ruling over all.
+"Just a little stumble."
 He will not change.

 So he is here on the earth and to this day he is forced by God to share the planet with us, and it burns in his mind to get even and he will bring those powers to bear on us and push things as far as God permits.
 Never forget God has him on a tight leash where each and every one of us is concerned.
 That is why Peter did not show any fear of Satan.
 I want all of us to respect what he is and to spend time learning to recognize the tactics that he will use.
 That is why it says in Jeremiah 30:7 that we are heading toward a time that has never been seen on the face of this earth.

-As we saw last Sabbath ( and many times before that I am sure with each and every one of you), it says in II Corinthians 4:4 that he is the god of this age and the populations of earth are subservient to him.
+As we saw last Sabbath, the populations of earth are subservient to him.
 He is the source of the brutal competitiveness of mankind and thus all the wars that we see have been fought throughout time, and his being thrown down that first time does not stop him from plotting his revenge against God as a persistent, twisted, scheming, subversive, confusing, contrary force, striving to destroy God's purpose of reproducing Himself in us.

 I want us to be encouraged that this formidable foe is being held in check by God, He will not allow us to be tested any greater than God evaluates our ability to resist.